Email Marketing Platform Comparison: Ometria vs Emarsys vs Bronto

-As the system for creating campaigns and sending the emails, email marketing platforms are incredibly important to any eCommerce business or retailer.
+As the system for creating campaigns and sending emails, email marketing platforms are incredibly important to any eCommerce business or retailer.

-There are 3.8 billion email users worldwide, so although there are many more internet users in the world than this, the best way of directly marketing to them is via their email address.
+There are 3.8 billion email users worldwide, so although there are many more internet users in the world than this, the best way of directly marketing to them is via their email addresses.
 When it comes to acquiring a new customer, email is 40X more effective than Facebook and Twitter combined.

 What is an Email Marketing Platform?

-An email marketing platform is the technology used by a retailer to send emails and campaigns out to their previous/potential customers.
+An email marketing platform is a technology used by a retailer to send emails and campaigns out to their previous/potential customers.
 These systems are typically licensed under a SaaS (software-as-a-service) model, and a retailer will sign a contract for a fixed length of time to use the software.

 There is a scale of how advanced and powerful email marketing platforms are, starting with lower-end – often cheaper – systems which allow the /retailer to send basic campaigns.
 All the way up to high-end, enterprise-grade solutions which are fully automated, include large amounts of A.I. (artificial intelligence) and are very expensive.

 However, although A.I. is still relatively ‘new’ in eCommerce, it has been reported that companies who send automated emails are 133% more likely to send relevant messages that correspond with a customer’s purchase cycle.
 Over 75% of email revenue is generated by triggered campaigns, rather than one-size-fits-all campaigns.
 Automated email campaigns account for 21% of email marketing revenue.